The village of Verucchio: from the Etruscans to the Malatesta Family

 – Verucchio Music Festival Every year, the Sagrato della Collegiata church hosts one of Italy’s finest music festivals, with a programme of unparalleled variety and quality under the artistic direction of pianist Ludovico Einaudi.

-– Medieval dinners On 4–6 August 2017 are red-letter days for history lovers, with traditional food and entertainment from a local theatre company.
+– Medieval dinners On August there are red-letter days for history lovers, with traditional food and entertainment from a local theatre company.
 The castle’s 14th-century great hall provides an exceptional location.

-– Santa Croce Fair This fair of livestock and the old trades, also known as Fira di Quatorg, is the cornerstone of Verucchio’s folk tradition, held in 2017 on 9 and 10 September.
+– Santa Croce Fair This fair of livestock and the old trades, also known as Fira di Quatorg, is the cornerstone of Verucchio’s folk tradition, held in September.
 The old streets are abuzz with the old craft trades and the sounds of the farm, as Verucchio celebrates its traditions.

 – The Bagoin fair is in January.
 The ancient peasant tradition of slaughtering the pig, in a two-day celebration of pork delicacies to the unmistakable cheery sound of Romagna folk music.